Emerging Trends of Entrepreneurship and Readiness of Youth

 - Non-IIM-IIT founders will start getting recognition and make their mark.
 However, the founders of IITs and IIMs might get out funded as ever.

-- Price-Earning funds will announce a large number of fundraises and will catch up on the space that has been lost of Venture Capital.
+- Price-Earning funds will announce a large number of fundraisers and will catch up on the space that has been lost of Venture Capital.

 - The old hierarchy of Top VCs will change and there will be more discussion about the quality of money among founders.
 New venture capital top slots will include more of Chinese capitalists.